PVK Jadran: History

 PVK Jadran was founded in the summer of 1922 as a merger between two water polo clubs, Bijela Vila and Spjaža.
-It was then registered at the Swimming Federation of Yugoslavia.
+It was then registered with the Swimming Federation of Yugoslavia.
 It was the only water club in the Bay of Kotor region and played against teams from Dubrovnik.
-PVK Jadran's first win was when they had beaten VK Građani, the best clubs in Yugoslavia at the time after VK Jug and VK Jadran.
+PVK Jadran's first win was when they had beaten VK Građani, the best club in Yugoslavia at the time after VK Jug and VK Jadran.

-After World War II in 1945, the national championship was held in Ljubljana and Jadran went, representing Montenegro, and won fourth place.
+After World War II in 1945, the national championship was held in Ljubljana and Jadran represented Montenegro, and won fourth place.

-Jadran also played final game in the Euroleague in 2004 where was defeated by Honved.
+Jadran also played the final of the Euroleague in 2004 where it was defeated by Honved.

 On 19 July 2012, a new stadium was inaugurated, directly in the harbor at the promenade, with a roof for the winter season.

 In 2018–19 season, PVK Jadran was a runner-up in 2018–19 LEN Euro Cup, after losing on aggregate with 16–15 to the French team Marseille.